Quick Summary

 The band widening means more of your income is taxed at 19% and 20% rather than 21%.
 The practical saving is modest — approximately £30–£50 per year for a typical earner in the Intermediate band or above.
 If you earn under £29,526, you benefit from the wider Basic rate band.
 If you earn over £43,663, the benefit is capped because the Higher threshold is frozen.

-The crossover salary — the point where a Scottish taxpayer pays more than an English one — remains at approximately £30,300.
+The crossover salary — the point where a Scottish taxpayer pays more than an English one — rises to approximately £33,500 (up from ~£30,300 in 2025/26).
 Below that, Scotland is slightly cheaper.
 Above it, Scotland is more expensive.

 Try it yourself